 The spring conditions on the South Platte river between Alma and Denver are great.
 As the temperatures begin to get warmer we recommend dry fly fishing.
 Currently, we recommend using midges, caddis, eggs and worms to make some catches.

-SPRING DETAILS: There is great visibility currently on the South Platte River with temperatures in the mid 40s up to the mid 60s.
+SPRING DETAILS: There is great visibility currently on the South Platte River with water temperatures in the mid to high 60s.

 The South Platte is the perfect place for your spring fishing trip.
 Throughout spring we expect great fishing for trout.
 Spring is a popular time for spawning, so make sure you are aware and do not disturb any spawn.